Understanding the Arab-Israeli Conflict in 5 Easy Points

 In short, Jews lived and prospered in their Promised Land for centuries, and long before the modern Zionist movement.
 Jews are the indigenous people of the land.
 Regardless of that fact, the Arab-Israel Conflict actually has nothing to do with land at all!

 3. The Arab-Israeli Conflict is Not About Land

 Jerusalem is mentioned countless times in Jewish holy books (nearly 700 times in the Tanakh alone).
 It is the direction to which Jews have prayed for millennia.
 Meanwhile, the Koran does not mention Jerusalem even once, and Muslims pray facing Mecca.
-Some Muslims claim that Jerusalem is the so-called “Al-Quds” where Muhammad visited.
-However, serious Muslim scholars admit that “Al-Quds” is not Jerusalem and cannot be Jerusalem.
-Al-Quds is in Saudi Arabia, as is the original Al-Aqsa Mosque.
+Some Muslims claim that Jerusalem is the so-called “Al-Aqsa” where Muhammad visited.
+However, serious Muslim scholars admit that “Al-Aqsa” is not in Jerusalem and cannot be Jerusalem.
+Al-Aqsa is in Saudi Arabia, as is the original Al-Aqsa Mosque.
 See, for instance, the following video:

-Maggie Khozam interviews a Muslim scholar discussing the true location of Al-Quds and Al-Aqsa
+Maggie Khozam interviews a Muslim scholar discussing the true location of Al-Aqsa

 (See the full video, in Arabic, here.)

 Besides, the Koran admits that the land of Israel belongs to the people of Israel.
 For instance, Sheikh Ahmad al-Adwan has pointed out: